olmjo/tigress-scripts/README.md

 ### Getting a Copy

 You can create a full copy of this git repository by cloning it.
-To do this, run the following at the shell prompt:
+To do this, run the following at the shell prompt from one of these systems:

 ```
 git clone https://github.com/olmjo/tigress-scripts